 Pelvic inflammatory disease (PID), an infection of the uterus, fallopian tubes, and ovaries

 Sometimes, BV comes back after treatment and can even become chronic.
 As many as 50% of people who have BV will have a recurrence.
 This may happen if:

 - You are reinfected by new sexual partners

 Even after BV is treated and goes away, it often returns.
 If that happens, you'll probably need to take antibiotics again for a longer time.

-If you use an IUD and BV keeps coming back (recurrent BV), you may want to talk to your doctor about a different type of birth control.
+If you use an IUD, and BV keeps coming back (recurrent BV), you may want to talk to your doctor about a different type of birth control.

-Bacterial Vaginosis Prevention
+How to Prevent Bacterial Vaginosis

 To lower your chances of getting BV, take these steps:

 - Get tested for STDs, and make sure your sex partners are tested.

 - Use a condom or dental dam during sex.